- Annotation Glossary

 Exiting Your Program — How to terminate a Glk program cleanly

-The Interrupt Handler — Specifying an interrupt handler for cleaning up critical resources
+The Interrupt Handler — Specifying an interrupt handler for cleaning up critical

 The Tick Thing — Yielding time to the operating system